-Expats may find that working in Cyprus is made complicated by a large population of pensioners with a penchant for rest and relaxation, and the year-round almost perfect weather.
-Neither factor encourages a strong work ethic nor a thriving economy.
-Nonetheless, expats determined to live and work in Cyprus can still find opportunities.
+Expats may find that working in Cyprus is made complicated by a large population of pensioners with a penchant for rest and relaxation, and the nearly perfect weather year-round.
+Neither factor encourages a strong work ethic nor a thriving economy – but nonetheless, expats determined to live and work in Cyprus can still find opportunities.

 Job market in Cyprus

 Aside from tourism, the economy in Cyprus relies on shipping, the service industry and energy.
-Expats with degrees relating to finance, telecommunications, electrical engineering and IT have the best chance of getting a job in Cyprus.
+Expats with specialised skills relating to finance, manufacturing, and mining have the best chance of getting a job in Cyprus.

 Finding a job in Cyprus

-Regardless of whether one speaks the language, the best method of finding employment opportunities is through networking.
-Tapping into the right word-of-mouth channels can be more effective than poring over the island’s English-language newspapers, the Cyprus Mail and the Cyprus Weekly.
-These publications are still a good starting point, while District Labour Offices in major cities and the internet can also provide valuable information.
+Regardless of whether expats speak the language, the best method of finding employment opportunities is through online jobs portals.
+Networking is also effective and tapping into the right word-of-mouth channels is often more effective than poring over the island’s English-language newspapers, the Cyprus Mail and the Cyprus Weekly.
+These publications are still a good starting point, while District Labour Offices in major cities can also provide valuable information.

 When applying for a job in Cyprus, expats should take any face-to-face meeting with potential employers very seriously.
-Family and relationships are important to Cypriots, and even the most basic interpersonal relationship may be the deciding factor in securing a job.
+Interpersonal relationships are important to Cypriots, and even the most basic interactions may be the deciding factor in securing a job.

 Work culture in Cyprus